 Are you wondering what to expect of your infant or toddler?

-Take a look at our Developmental Checklist (English version).
+Take a look at our CDC Developmental Milestones Brochure (English version).

 Is your child eligible for early intervention services in Virginia?

 A child and family may receive early intervention supports and services if the child is: up to three years old and has certain levels of developmental delay, differences in development and/or a diagnosed condition.

 A child with a developmental delay or differences in development is not developing like other children his age, The delay or difference can be in one or more of the following areas:

 - Thinking, learning, and playing - Moving, seeing, and hearing

 - Understanding and using sounds, gestures and words - Developing relationships

 - Taking care of one's self, including eating and dressing